 Our children need to know how we feel about being their parent.
-So much is lost when communication breaks down and kids stop relating to their mom or their dad.
-Let them know that you are proud and thankful to be associated with them.
+So much is lost when communication breaks down and kids stop relating to their mom or dad.
+Let them know you are proud and thankful to be associated with them.
 This communicates that you not only love them but that you like them as well.

 4. “Have a great day at school, and don’t forget who you are.”

 Your child is growing into his or her identity, his or her sense of self, each and every day.
 I believe the most important attribute is his or her identity as a child of God.
 Your family name may be Smith, or Wagner, or Hernandez, but your child’s identity always has been and always will be “Made in the Image of God.”
 I remind my kids of that every day.